-According to those at the forefront of the industry, GPU prices are expected to normalize in mid to late 2022.
+According to those at the forefront of the industry, GPU prices are not expected to normalize until some time in 2023.
 This is supposedly when the global semiconductor manufacturing shortage will start to subside and the GPU market can finally adjust itself reasonably to demand.
-Additionally, this is also when a possible crypto bear market will begin.
+Additionally, this is also when a possible crypto bear market will occur.
 The combination of these two factors should result in increased GPU production and reduced demand from miners hopefully leading to significant drops in GPU prices.

 The development of this extended GPU supply nightmare from the perspective of PC enthusiasts has been quite interesting, especially when compared to the first crypto-mining boom a few years back.
 Although this time around, A whirlwind of numerous factors and the overall world situation have made this GPU supply crisis much worse than anyone could have expected.